-MOBILE LIBRARY DATESEvery fourth Wednesday 1350 - 1420 at Scoulton Village Hall
+MOBILE LIBRARY DATESEvery fourth Tuesday 1010 - 1040 at Scoulton Village Hall More information is available on the Norfolk Library website

 The village hall is available for hire at reasonable rates.